 We made Florentine style buckwheat galettes with ham, spinach, cheese and an egg – and they turned out perfectly!
 Our recipe is below…

 I N G R E D I E N T S

 100g buckwheat flour

 Then for the filling we used some mature cheddar, spinach, ham, chives, an egg and parsley to serve.
 You could use any filling though – savoury or sweet.

 M E T H O D

 2. Place the flour and beaten egg in a large bowl and then slowly add the milk, whisking all the time to create a smooth batter.
-Next add the soft butter (melt in microwave if easier as you do need it really super soft) and then add the pinch of salt.
+Next, add the soft butter (melt in the microwave if easier as you do need it really super soft) and then add a pinch of salt.

 3. Lightly oil the pancake pan so that the oil just covers the surface and get the pan hot but not smoking!

 4. Spoon in the batter and roll around so it covers the edges.
 It takes a bit of practice to get the amount exactly right – not too thick, not too thin..